 Specialists use computer technology to visualize where the bones compress the nerve.
 They then relieve the pinched nerve by moving it out of the way.
 This nonsurgical technique alleviates pressure and reduces pain.

 Unloader knee brace

-This uneven pressure may lead to pain and weakness in the knee, and some people need to use a brace, such as an unloader knee brace to help.
+This uneven pressure may lead to pain and weakness in the knee, and some people need to use a brace, such as an unloader knee brace, to help.

-The information on this website may assist you in making personal decisions about insurance, but it is not intended to provide advice regarding the purchase or use of any insurance or insurance products.
 Healthline Media does not transact the business of insurance in any manner and is not licensed as an insurance company or producer in any U.S. jurisdiction.
 Healthline Media does not recommend or endorse any third parties that may transact the business of insurance.